Treatment Options - Elotuzumab

 - This combination had encouraging activity in patients with relapsed disease who have poor prognostic features, including cytogenetic abnormalities, stage II or III disease, and/or refractory disease. .

-- These response rates are higher than what is expected for Revlimid and dexamethasone in the relapsed/refractory setting.
+- These response rates are higher, and the time to disease progression is longer, than what is expected for Revlimid and dexamethasone in the relapsed/refractory setting

 - Patients with high-risk genetic features achieved response rates that were similar to patients with standard-risk disease.
 However, progression-free survival was shorter in patients with high-risk disease.